Tariq628/Article4u/README.md

 # ***Article4u***
-***Article4u*** is my big project which i have made by my own, after a months of coding ***Article4u*** blog has been reached on completion.
-Most of the Django concepts that i have learnt in life, All the concepts have been used in this beautiful blog..
+Most of the Django concepts that i learned, All the concepts have been used in this blog.

 # More About ***Article4u***
 ***Article4u*** is a mixture of all famous blogs like: [medium](https://medium.com/), [HubSpot](https://blog.hubspot.com/), [Unspalsh](https://unsplash.com/blog/) I tried to cover all the features of popular blogs in ***Article4u***, Blog contains beautiful code editor ***Summernote***, it maintains user's ***HTML*** perfectly
 ## Contribute